chadbunn/CMGuide/README.md

 |Add-In    |   x   |       |  x    |  x    |  x

 The Add-In can also handle feature classes whereas the Standalone can only work with shapefiles.

+**3. Unsubscribing From Projects**

+CalMAPPER v2.0 still has some serious bugs that can corrupt your credentials which can then only be reconciled from FRAP's end.
+To avoid this terrible bug we have been advised to unsibscribe from projects before logging out.
+You can find the Unsubscribe button at the top of a project's overview page.

 ###Weather###